openSUSE/news-o-o/_posts/2010-12-12-opensuse-weekly-news-issue-153-is-out.markdown

 <blockquote>**[Nelson
             Marques: indicator-{session,network}](http://lizards.opensuse.org/2010/12/09/indicator-sessionnetwork/)**
 >
-> I™ve manage to hammer in 2 more indicators.
+> Iâ€™ve manage to hammer in 2 more indicators.
 Indicator-session provides a quick and
           easy method to manage your GNOME session.
 The options are pretty intuitive and it works ok so far.
 A simple screenshot.
 >